-- Always warm up the engine at low engine speeds.
+Always run the engine warm at a low speed.

-- Press the emergency OFF switch to the position ON O. - Switch on the ignition by turning the black ignition key to the position $\mathbf{ON} \cap \mathbf{N}$. - ✓ After you switch on the ignition, you can hear the fuel pump working for about two seconds.
+- Press the emergency OFF switch to the position ON ○. - Switch on the ignition by turning the black ignition key to the position $\mathbf{ON} \cap \mathbf{N}$. - ✓ After you switch on the ignition, you can hear the fuel pump working for about two seconds.
 The function check of the combination instrument is run at the same time. - ✓ The ABS lamp lights up and goes back out after starting off. - Shift the transmission to idle N. - ✓ The green idling speed indicator lamp lights up.

-Press the electric starter button 3.
+- Press the electric starter button 3.